She Never Died

 She Never Died is a 2019 Canadian horror comedy film directed by Audrey Cummings and written by Jason Krawczyk.
-The movie is intended as a follow up sister-sequel to Krawczyk's 2015 movie He Never Died, which starred Henry Rollins, and is set within the same universe.
+The movie is seen by critics as a follow-up sister-sequel to Krawczyk's 2015 movie He Never Died, which starred Henry Rollins, although the creator and director of the first film Krawcyzk has stated it is a remake.
+It is set within the same universe.
 Krawczyk had initially intended the 2015 film to be expanded into a miniseries and follow-up film, but repurposed the script into She Never Died after the endeavor was cancelled.

-This iteration stars Olunike Adeliyi in a role similar to Rollins' character Jack, playing a mysterious recluse with a hunger for human flesh and a talent for violence.
+This iteration stars Oluniké Adeliyi in a role similar to Rollins' character Jack, playing a mysterious recluse with a hunger for human flesh and a talent for violence.
 Noah Dalton Danby and Michelle Nolden play the film's main antagonists, while Peter MacNeill and Kiana Madeira star as a grizzled detective and innocent bystander.

-The film premiered at Cinefest Sudbury on 19 September 2019.
+The film premiered at the Cinéfest Sudbury International Film Festival on 19 September 2019.